hwillson/multiple-bundles/README.md

 # multiple-bundles

-Small POC exploring multiple CJS/ESM/UMD bundle use from the same library
+Small POC exploring multiple CJS/ESM/UMD bundle use from the same library.